|"THE CREDIT YOU DESERVE"

 Auto One wants you to understand your credit, credit reports and credit scores. we'll show you how and why a good credit rating can "change your life."
 Included in on this page is information on how to fix mistakes in your credit report and steps you can take to improve your credit score.
 Reading this site is your first step towards getting "The Credit You Deserve."

 if your credit history needs help, I hope you will utilize the information contained in this website to your benefit.
 Auto One truly wants to help play a part in helping you "change your credit & change your life"

 |Your Credit History

 Before creditors will extend you credit, they want some confidence you will be able to repay them.
-To determine whether they should extend you credit, creditors consider factors such as your income, how long you have lived in the same place and have held same job, what you own, how much you owe to other creditors, how much credit cards you have, whether you have ever had a legal judgment against you and whether you pay your bills on time.
+To determine whether they should extend you credit, creditors consider factors such as your income, how long you have lived in the same place and have held the same job, what you own, how much you owe to other creditors, how much credit cards you have, whether you have ever had a legal judgment against you and whether you pay your bills on time.

 Your Credit Score

-The information in your credit history is used to create your credit score, a three digit number that shows how likely you are to pay you debts, based on statistics of how millions of other people pay their debts.
+The information in your credit history is used to create your credit score, a three digit number that shows how likely you are to pay your debts, based on statistics of how millions of other people pay their debts.
 The higher you score, the more likely you are to be a good credit risk for a creditor.
 Credit scores usually range from the 300's to about 850.
-Usually you need a score at least in the low 600's to get a mortgage.
+Usually, you need a score at least in the low 600's to get a mortgage.
 Most companies charge lower interest rates to people with higher scores.

 If your credit history is bad and your score is low because of too much spending and poor bill-paying habits, don't despair.
 With a little time and a bit more discipline, you can improve your credit profile.
-Credit scores change with each piece of information they receive about you.
-Because the scoring system gives extra weight to the most recent activity, the positive steps you take today may make a quick improvement in you score.
+Credit scores change with each piece of information they receive from you.
+Because the scoring system gives extra weight to the most recent activity, the positive steps you take today may make a quick improvement in your score.